Graduate Admissions Frequently Asked Questions

 What are the average GRE and GPAs of the applicants to the graduate program?

-The minimum GPA accepted is 3.0; the average for the 2012 application cycle was 3.74.
-The minimum GRE must be at or above the 50th percentile for both the verbal and quantitative sections.
-The average scores for the 2012 application cycle were 78% on the verbal (lowest 51% and highest 98%) and 76% on the quantitative (lowest 60% and highest 95%).
+The minimum GPA accepted is 3.0; the average GPA for accepted applicants in the last admissions cycle was 3.7.
+The minimum GRE should be at or above the 50th percentile for both the verbal and quantitative sections and 3.5 or higher on the analytical writing section.
+The average GRE scores for the accepted applicants in the last admissions cycle were 78.5% on the verbal and 65.9% on the quantitative.
 Applications are reviewed on the basis of the whole package; one student might have a lower GPA and have a really strong overall application and be accepted, one might have a high GPA but have other weaknesses that preclude acceptance.

 What kinds of volunteer opportunities are available?